About Villa Matahari

 The Dining Pavilion

 Opposite to the TV and Tea lounge, the Dining pavilion is accessed by another set of rough terrazzo steps crossing over another pond with golden fish inside.
-The dinning pavillion is furnished with a table for ten.
+The dinning pavilion is furnished with a table for ten.
 A polish cement built in bar with an antique wooden Bird of Paradise presides the area.

 The fully equipped modern kitchen is self contained and located close to the dining area for ease of service.
 It contains all the facilities that Chef Yulianti requires for the preparation of delicious meals.

 Fine crockery and cutlery are complemented by a set of fine glassware for every type of drink.

 A laundry room with an open patio is located behind the kitchen and has a direct access from the parking area.
 This room as well as the staff toilet and dressing room are reserved for the private use of the staff.